 You will think less and do more, just like De Sena applied multiple times to various colleges until he got in.
-He didn’t worried about being rejected over and over again due to his ADD.
+He didn’t worry about being rejected over and over again due to his ADD.

 A simpler life will also make you happier.
 As put in few words by ancient Greek philosopher Epictetus: “Wealth consists not in having great possessions, but in having few wants.”

 However, you should always know the difference between your real limits and your perceived limits.
 Don’t push your body or mind beyond what it can do.

 Some things are just outside of your control, and that’s okay.